RaviKumar-09/Coding-assessment-l1/Readme.md

 ## Acknowledgements
-- Marneto providing the assignment and document
+- Marmeto providing the assignment and document

 ## Contact